Academy for Women Entrepreneurs 2024

 – To foster networks that support the participants’ access to peer-to-peer mentorship, business partners, and scaling opportunities with businesses in the region.

-- In December, U.S. Embassies and Consulates in 75+ countries submit AWE 2023 program proposals and budgets to ECA.
+- In January 2024, U.S. Embassies and Consulates around the world submit AWE 2024 program proposals and budgets to ECA.

 - ECA trains U.S. Embassy and Consulate representatives and AWE implementers and facilitators, including through best practices and guidance on recruiting AWE participants.

-- AWE teams implement AWE 2023 programs, including DreamBuilder and localized content.
+- AWE implementing partner executes the AWE in Malta 2024 program, including DreamBuilder and all localized content.